Wood County Airport (Ohio)

 Wood County Airport is a county-owned, public-use airport located one nautical mile (1.85 km) northeast of the central business district of Bowling Green, in Wood County, Ohio, United States on the campus of Bowling Green State University.
 It is owned by the Wood County Airport Authority and is also known as Wood County Regional Airport (WCRA).
 As per the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is classified as a general aviation airport.

 History

-Bricker Field

 The airport was established in 1939, and purchased by Bowling Green State University in 1942 for use in the V-12 Navy College Training Program.
-On its acquisition it was named Bricker field after Ohio governor John W. Bricker.
+On its acquisition it was named Bricker Field after Ohio governor John W. Bricker.
 After the war, traffic at the airport decreased well below capacity.
 A Lockheed T-33 was added as a Gate guardian between 1965 and 1967.
-Bricker Field was transferred from the university to the local government in 1970.
+The university's 1966 master plan called for closing the field and a local airport authority was formed to build a new airport.
+However, Bricker Field was transferred from the university to the local government in 1970.

+The airport received a federal grant to purchase 37 acre of land in September 1983.
+Despite public opposition, county commissioners voted to close Mercer Road in January 1986 in preparation for the construction of a new runway.
+Construction on the 4,200 ft east-west runway began in June 1987.

+A 10,000 sqft Navion service center had been proposed by mid May 1997.

+The roof of a hangar was destroyed by a storm in July 2003, damaging several planes.